 Ruth Prawer Jhabvala

 To many of her readers, Ruth Prawer Jhabvala is equated with the silks and spices of Heat and Dust (1975).
-In appending her husband’s even more exotic name, she has been able to overshadow her own alien origins and her Jewish descent is a surprisingly little known fact, especially in India, where it is enough that she is a westerner in Delhi, presuming to comment on Indian country and culture.
+In appending her husband’s even more exotic name, she was able to overshadow her own alien origins; her Jewish descent is a surprisingly little known fact, especially in India, where it is enough that she is a westerner in Delhi, presuming to comment on Indian country and culture.
 Nevertheless, perhaps by its very absence, it is central to her writing.

 Ruth Prawer Jhabvala was born on May 7, 1927, in Cologne, to a Polish-born father and German-born mother.
 Her brother, Siegbert (b.
 1925), studied at Cambridge University and later became a professor of German literature at Oxford University.
 The family emigrated to Britain in 1939 and attained British citizenship in 1948.
-After completing schooling at Hendon County School in London in 1945, Ruth Prawer attended Queen Mary College, London, where she received first a B.A. degree and then an M.A. in English literature (1951).
+After completing schooling at Hendon County School in London in 1945, Ruth Prawer attended Queen Mary College, London, where she received first a BA degree and then an MA in English literature (1951).
 She married Cyrus Jhabvala in 1951.
-The couple has three daughters.
-From 1951 until 1975 she lived in India, but moved to New York City in 1975.
-She now holds dual British/American citizenship.
-Her awards include the Booker Prize for Heat and Dust (1975), a Guggenheim Fellowship (1976), a Neil Gunn International Fellowship (1978) and a MacArthur Fellowship (1984).
+The couple had three daughters.
+From 1951 until 1975 she lived in India; she moved to New York City in 1975 and later held dual British/American citizenship.
+Her awards include the Booker Prize for Heat and Dust (1975), a Guggenheim Fellowship (1976), a Neil Gunn International Fellowship (1978), and a MacArthur Fellowship (1984).

 Jhabvala was, in her own words, “practically born a displaced person” (Gooneratne).
 In the spring of 1939, when she was twelve years old, she and her family were among the last to escape from Nazi Germany to England.
 In all, they lost some forty relatives in the Holocaust, and many more besides: “My father’s entire family, part of my mother’s family, the children I went to school with, and most of my parents’ family friends—in fact, our entire social circle.”

-She seldom speaks of this or of her childhood, but in a rare public lecture, given in 1979, she said of the years 1933–1936:
+Jhabvala seldom spoke of this or of her childhood, but in a rare public lecture, given in 1979, she said of the years 1933–1936:

-While she has yet to write directly about this “moment of disinheritance,” her work set in the West is peopled by German-Jewish characters who lead dislocated, albeit comfortable existences, far from home.
-Of these, “A Birthday in London” perhaps comes closest yet to describing her own adolescent years in England.
-There, Sonia Wolff, a widowed German-Jewish emigrée, hosts a birthday party.
+While she did not write directly about this “moment of disinheritance,” her work set in the West was peopled by German-Jewish characters who lead dislocated, albeit comfortable existences, far from home.
+Of these, “A Birthday in London” perhaps comes closest to describing Jhabvala’s own adolescent years in England.
+In this work, Sonia Wolff, a widowed German-Jewish emigrée, hosts a birthday party.
 As dusk falls, she and her friends sit over apfel strudel and coffee and try not to talk about the old times.
 It is a melancholy but spirited gathering.
 At one point Sonia’s son Werner breezes in, but while he is fully at ease in London, for his mother and her friends it has not been easy to start over in a country where no one knows your name or what it stood for.
 As Mrs. Gottlob bravely reflects: “‘Yes, there we were all different people. … Still, here we all are, no bones broken, eh, Lumbik?’”
 Like Bruno in In Search of Love and Beauty, Sonia’s husband Otto has simply wasted away.
 (Jhabvala’s father committed suicide in London in the 1950s.)

-As one who espouses James Joyce’s view that writing is all about “silence, exile and cunning,” Jhabvala’s disinheritance has been as productive as any inheritance.
+As one who espoused James Joyce’s view that writing is all about “silence, exile and cunning,” Jhabvala’s disinheritance was as productive as any inheritance.
 To quote Yasmine Gooneratne, hers are “novels of expatriation” in all its various guises: national, cultural, emotional, familial.
-Her multiple exile has left her with an ambivalent identity: early blurbs described her as a Polish writer; she is a Westerner in the East, and an Easterner in the West; and just when we might have got the measure of her, she added another layer to her camouflage by moving back west to spend half her time in New York, a transition she chronicled in East into Upper East.
-Significantly, her latest book, My Nine Lives: Chapters of a Possible Past (2004) is a semi-autobiographical novel which sets out a series of nine alternative life stories, each of which the author feels she could have lived.
+Her multiple exile left her with an ambivalent identity: early blurbs described her as a Polish writer; she as a Westerner in the East, and an Easterner in the West; and just when we might have got the measure of her, she added another layer to her camouflage by moving back west to spend half her time in New York, a transition she chronicled in East into Upper East.
+Significantly, her My Nine Lives: Chapters of a Possible Past (2004) is a semi-autobiographical novel that sets out a series of nine alternative life stories, each of which the author feels she could have lived.

 In a personal letter written in 1991, Jhabvala claimed to be able to trace no influence of her Jewish background in herself or her writing, but for the informed reader an unmistakably Jewish sensibility shines through—in her social conscience, in her characters’ constant questing for spiritual and emotional enlightenment, in the compassion and pathos that flesh out her otherwise crisp, Austenesque prose.
 After all, silence, cunning, and exile are, as Gooneratne points out, not so far removed from “silence, omission, and the wish to forget”—sadly, more Jewish precepts altogether.